 It is interesting to note that pricing intentions do not have to be communicated direct from one party to another.
 A number of UK supermarkets were brought before the courts after they had sought, in/around 2002/2003, to co-ordinate increases in their retail cheese prices by telling their cheese suppliers about their intentions.
 [They did this with the apparently unselfish intention of paying more for the cheese they bought, so that the cheese suppliers could in turn pay more for their milk, so helping hard-pressed dairy farmers.
 Again, one is forced to wonder whether there might not have been a more gentle (and less expensive) way of bringing this 'cartel' to an end, once it had been spotted.]

-Much more seriously, the American competition regulator, the Department of Justice, sued Apple and a number of book publishers in April 2012, alleging that they colluded to increase the price of e-books, including by refusing to let Amazon set its own prices for Kindle books.
-Again, the cartel had not been a secret, and some of the publishers immediately settled with the DoJ, but Apple and others said they would fight the case.
+Much more seriously, the American competition regulator, the Department of Justice, won a $450m settlement from Apple as the company had colluded with several publishers - more or less in the open! - to remove e-books from Amazon's Kindle store and increase their price (when sold by Apple) from $9.99 to $12.99 or even $14.99.
+E-book buyers were reimbursed $400m.

 It was reported in January 2015 that Oscar Pistorius' family firm had been charged with fixing South African agricultural prices since 1995.
 As so often, another company had claimed leniency as a reward for whistle-blowing.